OL 341: Climate Change Adaptation: Design, Fund & Manage Projects

 Week 1.
 Learn to navigate the course website and download the week’s documents.

 Week 2 & 3.
-Read the document on participatory needs assessments and conduct an assessment with community members to uncover a real challenge.
+Read the document on participatory needs assessments and conduct an assessment with community members to uncover real global warming challenges.
 List the needs identified and determine which could be linked to climate change.
 Organize them into a clearly described challenge—a development challenge that you are going to solve with your project design.

 Week 4.
-We will clarify your project’s challenge, develop a theory of how you plan to solve it, and research 3 Climate Change Adaptation intervention activities that would fulfill the premise of your theory.
+We will clarify your project’s challenge, develop a theory of how you plan to solve it, and research 3 Climate Change Adaptation intervention activities for global warming that would fulfill the premise of your theory.

 Week 5.
-Research one peer-reviewed paper for each of the three Climate Change Adaptation activities and see if scientists have found evidence that they are effective in solving your project’s challenge.
+Research one peer-reviewed paper for each of the three Climate Change Adaptation activities and see if scientists have found evidence that they are effective in solving your project’s global warming challenge.
 Write a one paragraph summary of the papers’ findings.